cspriggs220/md-notes/other/Heart_of_Leadership.md

 The ability to think others first is the foundation of leadership characer

+### Study Group Questions

+- List of behaviors that signal someone is truly interested in you as a person
+    + Eye contact
+    + Active listening/affirmation/fully engaged
+    + Uses your name
+    + Asks you questions
+    + Remembers & references context from previous conversations
+- Which of these are challenging for you?
+    + Remembering someone's name
+        * Find a way to interject their name immediately
+        * Visual picture association
+        * Think about it afterward/reflect
+    + Eye contact
+- What behaviors can you predict from people who believe their leader really wants them to win?
+    + **Multipliers** book about this topic (the effect that having a leader who believes in you can have)
+    + Trustworthiness
+    + Expect constructive feedback
+    + Engaging conversation
+    + Make tough decisions/take risks

 ## Leaders Create the Future

 Without leadership character, no one cares about your leadership skills